Skip to main content

 • Minimum cumulative GPA of at least 2.0 on a 4.0 scale

-• For additional requirements specific to first time freshman, online students, and internal/external transfer students, please email Gary.
+• For additional requirements specific to first time freshman, online students, and internal/external transfer students, please email Ann.

 Apply Now